-Simply put, if you like exotic pets that are mammals, stay out of California (and many others).
-The state is infamous among ferret enthusiasts for being one of two states that has an unshakable ban placed on the elongated carnivores.
-In fact, any questions about pet legality in the state should be posed ‘what animals are legal?’ instead of ‘is this animal legal?’
-Always do your research before acquiring any uncommon pet that some lawmaker might arbitrarily fantasize is a threat to the environment/human health/the animal itself just because the animal is not commonly owned.
+Simply put, if you want an exotic pet mammal, stay out of California.
+California is known among ferret enthusiasts for being one of two states that has an unshakable ban placed on owning these elongated carnivores.
+In fact, any questions about pet legality in the state should be posed as "what animals are legal?" instead of "Is this animal legal?"

 These exotic pets which are actually technically domesticated—perhaps more so than a common non-pedigree cat—are legal in most states depending on their percentage of so-called wild genetics.
 Hybrid cats consist of the breeds Savannah cat (serval hybrid), Bengal cat (Asian Leopard Cat hybrid) and the jungle cat hybrid.
 None of these hybrids are mixed with so-called big cats, and all are not large enough to desire to prey on humans.

 Still, hybrid cats carry a large stigma.
-In California, F3 and under (F4, F5, ect.) are legal.
-This rule is still better than in states like New York, which only allow F5 and under.
-These restrictions are hypocritical under any reason, as 'regular' cats can and have attacked humans, have become a serious environmental threat (mainly because people tirelessly push to prevent controlling feral populations and stopping the free-roaming cat culture), and they have the same exact needs as so-called wild animals.
+In California, all-generation hybrid cats are legal.
+This rule is much better than in states like New York, which only allow F5 and under.
+These restrictions are hypocritical for any reason, as "regular" cats can and have attacked humans, have become a serious environmental threat (mainly because people tirelessly push to prevent controlling feral populations and stopping the free-roaming cat culture), and they have the same exact needs as so-called wild animals.

 The California ordinance states that all members of the family Equidae are not restricted.
 Therefore, provided they are not prohibited by another ordinance, this would make zebras, wild horses and donkeys, and any hybrids of those legal.
 Zebras are not as shocking to own as you might think and are sometimes maintained like typical livestock.
 They do spook more easily than horses and donkeys and require an experienced trainer should anyone want to ride them.
 The idea of riding zebras has been popularized by the children's movie Racing Stripes.
 Pet zebras are more commonly and reasonably owned as pets that are interesting to watch.